 In addition to the Chairman of the Board, the Compensation Committee shall comprise one or more directors elected by the General Meeting, who shall normally be independent in relation to the Company and company management.
 The members of the Compensation Committee shall possess the requisite knowledge and experience on issues relating to compensation to senior executives.
-The President shall be present at meetings of the Committee in order to report on matters.
+The President shall attend meetings of the Committee in order to report on matters.
 The Compensation Committee's duties are stated in the Board's rules of procedure.
-The Compensation Committee presents proposals to the Board of Directors regarding the President's salary and other employment terms, establishes salaries and employment terms for other members of the Group Executive Committee and establishes limits regarding salary and employment terms for other senior executives.
-The Compensation Committee's duties otherwise include preparing resolutions for adoption by the Board on issues concerning compensation principles, preparing proposals for adoption by the Board regarding guidelines for determination of salary and other compensation to the President and other members of the Group Executive Committee, as well as monitoring and evaluating the application thereof.
-The Compensation Committee shall also monitor and evaluate programs regarding variable compensation to members of the Group Executive Committee.
+The Compensation Committee presents proposals to the Board of Directors regarding the President's salary and other employment terms, establishes salaries and employment terms for other members of the Group Executive Committee, and establishes limits regarding salary and employment terms for other senior executives.
+The Compensation Committee's duties otherwise include preparing resolutions for adoption by the Board on issues concerning compensation principles, preparing the Board's proposal for guidelines for determination of salary and other compensation to the President and other members of the Company's senior management, as well as monitoring and evaluating the application thereof.
+The Compensation Committee shall also monitor and evaluate programs regarding variable compensation to members of the Company's senior management.

-Attendance statistics a stics 2012 Independent in relation to
+Attendance statistic Independen nt in relation to

 Name of director Elected to the Board Board meetings Compensation Committee Audit Committee The Company and its management The Company's largest shareholders

 Elected by the AGM

-Sverker Martin-Löf, Chairman 2003 8 3 5 Yes No, Chairman of Industrivärden
+Sverker Martin-Löf.
+Chairman 2003 9 4 5 Yes No, Chairman of Industrivärden

-Anders G Carlberg 1986 7 5 Yes Yes
+Anders G Carlberg 1986 8 5 Yes Yes

-Jan Johansson 2011 8 Yes Yes
+Jan Johansson 2011 9 5 Yes Yes

-Martin Lindqvist, President and CEO 2011 8 No, President of the Company Yes
+Martin Lindqvist, President and CEO 2011 9 No, President of the Company Yes

-Annika Lundius 1) 2011 8 4 Yes Yes
+Annika Lundius 2011 9 5 Yes Yes

-Anders Nyrén 2003 8 Yes No, President and CEO of Industrivärden
+Matti Sundberg 2004 9 Yes Yes

-Matti Sundberg 1) 2004 8 1 Yes Yes
+John Tulloch 2009 8 4 No, former President IPSCO Division Yes

-John Tulloch 2009 8 3 No, former President IPSCO Division Yes
+Lars Westerberg 2006 9 4 Yes Yes

-Lars Westerberg 2006 8 3 Yes Yes
+Pär Östberg 1) 2013 7 Yes No, Vice President, Industrivärden

 Employee representatives

-Peter Holmer 2) 2012 1
+Sture Bergvall 2005 7 -

-Bert Johansson 1998 8
+Uno Granbom 2008 8 -

-Ola Parten 2005 5
+Peter Holmér 2012 8

 Alternates

-Sture Bergvall 2005 8
+Bert Johansson 1998 9

-Uno Granbom 2008 8
+Ola Parten 2005 9

 Patrick Sjöholm 2011 8